Nursing Duties, Responsibilities and Career Options

 Nurses employed by physician offices and other types of facilities may have different duties depending on the level and type of care being offered.

-Decisions and Responsibilities in Nursing
+Decisions and Responsibilities

 An aspiring nurse's first responsibility is to look ahead in this broad profession and decide on the right educational track.
 An associate degree takes two years to complete, whereas a bachelor's degree takes four years and includes additional clinical training experience in non-hospital settings.
 Nurses who wish to enter into administration, research, consulting or teaching positions may wish to pursue accelerated master's degrees in nursing, which can be combined with the pursuit of the BSN credential.